Traveling to India soon? Is it your first time?…

 In India, men hold most jobs and cooking is one of them.
 Some joints don’t always practice sanitary habits.
 Only take food that is served hot and fresh.
 Avoid anything that’s been sitting out too long or has flies.

-If you get sick in India…
+12. What to do if you get sick in India?

 Eat the yogurt